Copyright © 2006-2010 Davor Ocelic

 implementation of PAM ("Pluggable Authentication

-Modules") from Sun Microsystems.
+") from Sun Microsystems.

 Network services, instead of having hard-coded authentication interfaces and decision methods, invoke PAM through a standard, pre-defined interface.
 It is then up to PAM to perform any and all authentication-related work, and report the result back to the application.

-Exactly how PAM reaches the decision is none of the service's business.
+Exactly how PAM reaches the decision is none of the services' business.
 In traditional set-ups, that is most often done by asking and verifying usernames and passwords.
 In advanced networks, that could be retina scans or — Kerberos tickets.

 PAM will allow for inclusion of Kerberos into the authentication path of all services, regardless of whether they natively support Kerberos or not.